 This is a series that explores the music Jesus might have written and sung had he been a modern-day musician.
 At the bottom of this page is a list with links to the songs I (and anyone else who wishes to be included) have chosen so far.
 I have limited the list to secular, i.e. non-religious music.

 It is suggested that you listen to the songs, noting any particular phrases that seem to jump out at you and paying attention to any emotions that are evoked.
-Then reflect on what, if any, eternal truths are evident, and why I have suggested Jesus would have been happy to sing this song.
+Then reflect on what, if any, eternal truths are evident, and why it has been suggested Jesus would have been happy to sing this song.
+Some are obvious, some are a bit more obscure and a few may shock.
 If you have any ‘aha’ moments in this process, we’d love to hear about them.
 Just email Rev. Bob at email@example.com.

 Rev. Bob’s comments on each song will appear at the bottom of the page of the next song on the list.

-The first offering is Gerry Rafferty’s The Ark, which you can hear on YouTube by clicking on this link.
+Our first offering in Jesus’ repertoire is Gerry Rafferty’s The Ark, which you can hear on YouTube by clicking on this link.

 [We are sorry about the commercials that sometimes come with YouTube clips.
 Be sure to click on the “Skip Ad” box if and when it appears in the lower right of the YouTube clip]